Paṭisota | From Mindful Insight to Heartfelt Wisdom Skip to main content

 Showing posts from May, 2023

 Dear Dhamma Friends, Please register for the Online Pali Reading Class using the Google Form link below. https://forms.gle/e4YFrEWgAmnbg9kR7 Please also check the time zones listed below to see if the timing works for you.
 Please also keep in mind that due to the aforementioned class start times, there may be unavoidable circumstances that necessitate class cancellation or time adjustments.
-6 pm (Malaysia/HongKong/Manila/Perth) 7 pm (Tokyo) 5 pm (Jakarta/Bangkok) 3.30 pm (Colombo/New Delhi) 11 am (London) 6 am (New York/Toronto) 3 am (Los Angeles/ Vancouver) On June 1, we are excited to welcome you to our brand-new class with Bhante Dr. G. Chandima.
+6 pm (Malaysia/HongKong/Manila/Perth) 7 pm (Tokyo) 5 pm (Jakarta/Bangkok) 3.30 pm (Colombo/New Delhi) 11 am (London) 6 am (New York/Toronto) 3 am (Los Angeles/ Vancouver) We welcome you to our OPRC class with Bhante Dr. G. Chandima.
 May you be well and happy! -Patisota Team

 Should I attend a Buddhist Retreat?